AndiKod/tadam11ty/README.md

 <p align="center">Multiple CSS flavors, JS libraries, code snippets and startKit.<br>
 You can copy-paste some parts into a new project, test/prototype, or remove what you don't need and go on.</p>

-_An obvious evolving project, but feel free to give it a try.
-Feedback is welcome, as I'm considering what to add next._
+_An obvious evolving project, as I'm considering what to add/remove next._

 <br><br>